fbpx

 You’ll need to send the freeholder a notice (often Section 13 or 42, depending on the circumstances).

 But this is tricky if you don’t know where they live.
 You should then apply to the court for a ‘vesting order’.
+This can start the process of taking over the freehold.

-It is highly recommended that you get support from a solicitor.
+It is recommended that you get support from a solicitor.
 You should only handle this process yourself if you are a qualified expert who has done it before.

 Otherwise, you are likely to make mistakes or slow everything down.
 Getting a paid expert in the long run is often worth your money.